HOW TO SEASON A CARBON STEEL PAN

-3. Remove from oven and apply a thin coat of your chosen seasoning oil* to every surface, nook and cranny.
+3. Remove from oven and apply a thin coat of your chosen seasoning oil or wax* to every surface, nook and cranny.
 With a dry cloth or paper towel remove as much of the oil as possible.
 Ideally, do this when the cookware is hot, but if you are concerned about burning yourself let it cool first.

-4. Place parts back in the oven and bake for 1 hour (it should be dry), turn the oven off and leave the parts in the oven to cool slowly.
+4. Place parts back in the oven and bake for 1 hour (it should be dry and not sticky when properly baked in).

-Repeat steps 2-4 at least two more times.
+Repeat steps 3 and 4 at least two more times.

 What is seasoning?

 Seasoning is the oldest form of non-stick coating.
 We’ve been using seasoned cookware for over 1000 years.
 Quite simply, seasoning is to bake a thin layer of oil onto the surface, which stops the cookware from rusting and after a number of layers, provides a non-stick cooking surface.

 This all depends what you’re cooking.
 If you like to cook lots of acidic food then you will find yourself seasoning regularly as acid breaks down the seasoned layer.
 If you are a die hard frying maniac then you may never have to do a stovetop seasoning.
 Think of it like cooking with your senses.
 You just need to use your eye balls and season when you have patches appearing.